vllm-project/vllm/docs/source/serving/openai_compatible_server.md

 > Note that enablement of the headers can impact performance significantly at high QPS
 > rates.
 We recommend implementing HTTP headers at the router level (e.g. via Istio),
-> rather than within the VLLM layer for this reason.
+> rather than within the vLLM layer for this reason.
 > See https://github.com/vllm-project/vllm/pull/11529 for more details.

 ```python